Confidence in a new high-tech customs system to deal with Brexit has 'collapsed'

-Official confidence in a new electronic customs processing system has "collapsed", adding to fears about the ability of the UK to cope with an expected surge of work when the UK leaves the European Union in 2019.
+Official confidence in the implementation of a new electronic customs processing system has “collapsed”, adding to fears about the ability of the UK to cope with an expected surge of work when the UK leaves the European Union in 2019.

-The Treasury Select Committee on Friday published correspondence between its chair, Andrew Tyrie, and Jim Harra, a director general at HM Revenue & Customs.
+The Treasury Select Committee on Friday published correspondence between its chair, Andrew Tyrie, and Jim Harra, a director general at HM Revenue and Customs.

 This shows that HMRC’s grading of progress in establishing the new system due to be introduced in 2019 – known as the Customs Declaration Services (CDS) – has declined from “on time” in November 2016 to “in doubt” in January 2017.

-"In just 67 days, confidence in the successful implementation of the CDS – a project that HMRC itself describes as 'business critical' – has collapsed," commented Mr Tyrie.
+“In just 67 days, confidence in the successful implementation of the CDS – a project that HMRC itself describes as ‘business critical’ – has collapsed,” said Mr Tyrie.

 Mr Tyrie drew attention to HMRC estimates that it could be forced to deal with a five-fold increase in declarations when the UK leaves the EU.